How to evaluate and test pile-up in an EPIC source

 present, the singles ratio will be smaller than 1.0 and the doubles

-set as attributes SNGL_OTM and DBLE_OTM (1 sigma
+the header of the input event set as attributes SNGL_OTM and DBLE_OTM (1 sigma

 errors: ESGL_OTM and EDBL_OTM).